 2. Remove the cap.
 Do not throw away the cap.

-3. Carefully pour 79 mL of purified water or water for injection into the Evrysdi bottle to yield the 0.75 mg/mL oral solution.
+3. Carefully pour 79 mL of purified water or water for injections into the risdiplam bottle to yield the 0.75 mg/mL oral solution.

 4. Hold the medicine bottle on the table with one hand.
 Insert the press-in bottle adaptor into the opening by pushing it down with the other hand.
 Ensure the adaptor is completely pressed against the bottle lip.